 - Optional: LCD or overhead projector to display storybook activities

-Step 3: Have students go to page one of Here, Clifford!.
+Step 4: Have students go to page one of Here, Clifford!
+A Clifford Interactive Storybook Activity.
 Read the first two sentences and model for students how to click the speaker icon next to the sentences to hear them read aloud.

-Step 4: Click the speaker icon next to the third sentence.
-After listening to the narrator read, explain to students that they need to choose one of the three words in the circles to put into the story.
+Step 5: After listening to the narrator read the sentence aloud, explain to students that they need to choose one of the three words in the circles to put into the story.
 Students can click on the words to hear each one aloud.
 Point out that all three words have the letter a in them.
 Ask students what sound this vowel makes in the word choices.
 Explain that in these words the letter a makes a short a vowel sound /a/.

-Step 1: Working in pairs, have students read the story Here, Clifford!.
+Step 6: Have students work in pairs to read through the interactive story Here, Clifford!
 They should read each sentence and then listen to the sentence read aloud.

 Step 5: As a class, review the words and group them into lists that have the same short vowel sound (e.g., cot, dot, pot).
 What other words have the same short vowel sound?
-Prompt students with examples: pond, pod, cod, rod, etc.
+Prompt students with examples like pond, pod, cod, rod, etc.